Indoor meetings and activities

 Just because you can meet indoors, doesn’t mean you have to!
 If you or your unit don’t feel ready just yet, you can keep your guiding going virtually or with outdoor meetings.
 Or do a blend of all 3 kinds of meetings in a way that works for you.

-Remember that you must always use the official Girlguiding forms.
-We have included them all here for you.
-Using these forms means we can support you if there is an accident or incident.
+Remember that you must always use the official Girlguiding forms so that we can support you if there is an accident or incident.

 QR codes for venues